-Disclosure: Cove Financial Planning is an Investment Advisor registered with the state of Wisconsin.
+Disclosure: Cove Financial Planning is an Investment Advisor registered in Wisconsin and Illinois.
 This communication is not intended as an offer or solicitation to buy, hold, or sell any financial instrument or investment advisory service.
 We do not guarantee the accuracy or completeness of any description of securities, markets, or developments mentioned.
 The information provided is subject to change without notice.